 “For the fashion industry to be sustainable economically, it must be sustainable socially and environmentally too.
 These provocative scenarios challenge all of us to look beyond the short term and use our collective power to work to create the kind of positive world we’d like to see in 2025.”

-John Anderson, president and chief executive officer of Levi Strauss & Co.
+John Anderson, President and CEO of Levi Strauss & Co.